CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus: LIMITATIONS

 \section{LIMITATIONS}

 \approach benefits from high-quality segmentation.
-Its performance is therefore constrained by the segmentation quality.
-This limitation is not unique to our approach~\cite{schieber_semantics-controlled_2024}.
-Previous work~\cite{schieber_semantics-controlled_2024} has shown that the accuracy of segmentation quality has a critical influence on\ac{nvs} quality and downstream tasks.
+Its performance is therefore constrained by the segmentation quality of the underlying model, see Fig. \ref{fig:limitation}.
+This limitation is not unique to our approach.
+Previous work~\cite{schieber_semantics_controlled_2024} shows the impact of segmentation quality on \ac{nvs} quality and downstream tasks such as editing.